-The Nethercutt Collection and museum is located in Sylmar at the base of the San Gabriel foothills in the San Fernando Valley.
-The museum is a world-class collection of over 250 cars, various mechanical musical instruments, antique furniture and a fully restored Steam locomotive and private rail car.
+The Nethercutt Collection and Museum is located in Sylmar at the San Gabriel foothills base in the San Fernando Valley.
+The museum is a world-class collection of over 250 cars, various mechanical musical instruments, antique furniture, and a fully restored Steam locomotive and private rail car.

-This unique collection was started back in the 1950s by JB Nethercutt co-founder in Merle Norman Cosmetics and his wife Dorothy.
+This unique collection was started back in the 1950s by JB Nethercutt, co-founder of Merle Norman Cosmetics, and his wife, Dorothy.
 It is housed in two buildings located across the street from each other.

-The main museum is single level building that contains mostly rare, beautifully restored automobiles from the 20s and 30s.
-You will find a few Ford, Dodges, and Chevy’s, but this collection is more about the luxury cars.
+The main museum is a single-level building that contains mostly rare, beautifully restored automobiles from the 20s and 30s.
+You will find a few Ford, Dodges, and Chevy’s, but this collection is more about luxury cars.

-Positioned throughout the museum are five unusual mechanical instruments including a rare bow front Mills Violano Virtuoso — only 17 of these exist, worth about a quarter million dollars, which still accepts nickels from the museum visitors to play violin and piano duets.
+Positioned throughout the museum are five unusual mechanical instruments, including a rare bow front Mills Violano Virtuoso — only 17 of these exist, worth about a quarter-million dollars, which still accepts nickels from the museum visitors.

-There is also a massive collection of hood ornaments, and large library available for automotive research.
-Before you leave the main museum be sure to see the beautifully restored 937 Canadian Pacific Royal Hudson locomotive and 1912 Pullman private railcar located to the rear and outside.
+There is also a massive collection of hood ornaments and a large library available for automotive research.
+Before you leave the main museum, be sure to see the beautifully restored 937 Canadian Pacific Royal Hudson locomotive and 1912 Pullman private railcar located to the rear and outside.
 The display is available during museum hours with guided tours of the rail car twice daily.

-Across the street, San Sylmar was the home of the Nethercutt family and can only be viewed by 90-minute guided tour.
-Visitors enter through the seven-foot tall solid bronze doors that lead to the lower salon where you are surrounded by 25 automobiles dating from the early 1900s up till the late 1940s, as well as antique nickelodeons, music boxes, David Winter cottages, dolls, coins, and various crystal figurines.
+Across the street, San Sylmar was the home of the Nethercutt family and can only be viewed by a 90-minute guided tour.
+Visitors enter through the seven-foot-tall solid bronze doors that lead to the lower salon, where you are surrounded by 25 automobiles dating from the early 1900s up till the late 1940s, as well as antique nickelodeons, music boxes, David Winter cottages, dolls, coins, and various crystal figurines.

-Next stop is the grand salon showroom where towering marble columns, crystal chandeliers, painted ceilings and 30 more of the finest automobiles from the 1910s, 20s and 30s, greet you.
-As you make your way up to the mezzanine you are treated to various collections of rare hood ornaments, musical instruments and 18th and 19th Century French furniture.
+The next stop is the grand salon showroom, where towering marble columns, crystal chandeliers, painted ceilings, and 30 more of the finest automobiles from the 1910s, 20s, and 30s, greet you.
+As you make your way up to the mezzanine, you are treated to various collections of rare hood ornaments, musical instruments, and 18th and 19th Century French furniture.

-The tour concludes in the music room, that has been given the name, “Cloud 99”.
-It is here you will find unique pieces that the Nethercutt’s acquired, from nickelodeons to orchetriums, a Louis XV style dining room and, of course, the centerpiece – a 5000 pipe Wurlitzer Organ.
+The tour concludes in the music room, which has been given the name “Cloud 99”.
+It is here you will find unique pieces that the Nethercutt’s acquired, from nickelodeons to orchestrions, a Louis XV style dining room, and, of course, the centerpiece – a 5000 pipe Wurlitzer Organ.

-Visitors are serenaded as many of these musical pieces are demonstrated on the tour, including the organ, which they have saved into it various performances from a guest who played the organ.
+Visitors are serenaded as many of these musical pieces are demonstrated on tour, including the organ.
+They have saved into it various performances from a guest who played the organ.

-As with all museums, the Nethercutt continues to add to their collection of rare automobiles, so return visits can be new experiences.
-The main museum is located at 15151 Bledsoe Street Sylmar, CA and is open Tuesday through Saturday, 9 a.m. to 4:30 p.m.
+As with all museums, the Nethercutt adds to their collection of rare automobiles, so return visits can be new experiences.
+The main museum is located at 15151 Bledsoe Street Sylmar, CA, and is open Tuesday through Saturday, 9 a.m. to 4:30 p.m.
 Plan to spend about 1-2 hours at the Nethercutt Museum.

-You can enjoy a Missouri style wood smoked BBQ in a rustic setting all the way down to the sawdust on the floor.
-The food choices are plentiful as well as the antique automobiles that fill the parking lot on weekends.
-The Bear Pit is located at 10825 Sepulveda Boulevard, Mission Hills, CA. They are open Sunday through Thursday 11:30 a.m. to 9 p.m. and Friday and Saturday 11:30 a.m. to 10 p.m.
+You can enjoy a Missouri-style wood-smoked BBQ in a rustic setting all the way down to the sawdust on the floor.
+The food choices are plentiful, and the antique automobiles fill the parking lot on weekends.
+The Bear Pit is located at 10825 Sepulveda Boulevard, Mission Hills, CA. They are open Sunday through Thursday from 11:30 a.m. to 9 p.m. and Friday and Saturday from 11:30 a.m. to 10 p.m.